 India, on its quest to become a global superpower, has made significant strides towards developing its engineering sector.
 The Government has appointed Engineering Export Promotion Council (EEPC) as the apex body in charge of the promotion of engineering goods, products, and services from India.
 India exports transport equipment, capital goods, other machinery/equipment, and light engineering products such as castings, forgings, and fasteners to various countries of the world.
 The Indian semiconductor industry offers a high growth potential area because industries which source semiconductors as inputs are witnessing high demand.

 India’s Capital Goods manufacturing industry serves as a strong base for its engagement across sectors such as Engineering, Construction, Infrastructure and Consumer goods, amongst others.
 It accounts for 27% of the total factories in the industrial sector and represents 63% of the overall foreign collaborations.
-Capital Goods sector contributes to 12% of India’s manufacturing output and 1.8% to GDP.
-The market valuation of the capital goods industry was US$ 43.2 billion in FY22.
+Capital Goods sector contributes 1.9% to overall India’s GDP.

 The Government’s ‘Vision Plan 2030’ proposed an action plan to become a manufacturing and export hub for construction equipment and propel the development of world-class infrastructure in the country.